jaytimm/textpress/README.md

 # textpress

-A lightweight toolkit for text retrieval and NLP with a consistent API: **Fetch, Read, Process, and Search.** Functions cover the full pipeline from web data to text processing and indexing.
-Multiple search strategies -- regex, BM25, cosine similarity, dictionary matching.
-Verb_noun naming; pipe-friendly; no heavy dependencies; outputs are plain data frames.
+**Ol' timey NLP meets modern R** — web search, Wikipedia, scraping, chunking, KWIC, BM25, and semantic search.
+A lightweight toolkit with a consistent API: **Fetch, Read, Process, and Search.** Simple, unobtrusive, data-frame-friendly; no new classes, no bloat.

+For corpus linguists, text analysts, data journalists, and R users building LLM pipelines — or anyone dipping a toe into NLP.

 ---